As my grandfather walked the sunny streets of a war-torn France during World War II with his best friend, a gun shot suddenly rang out.

 The big houses, nice cars, private school education, designer clothes/gadgets, and failure to pay down our debt with the same money all leads to a bad financial situation.

-However, the question is this.
-Do those other things make us happy?
+The question is this.
+Does spending money on these things make us happy?
 Are we spending our money intentionally, or just following the example provided by others?

 In the personal finance community, there is a quote that has made its rounds, and for good reason: